Frequently Asked Questions

 - How do I submit a photo for my ID card?

 New Student Advisement hold: Every incoming first-year and transfer student has a standard "New Student Advisement" enrollment hold.
-While enrollment opens on September 1 for continuing students, new students will not be able to enroll until they have completed an initial academic advising conversation with your Undergraduate Advising Director (UAD) and attended the required programs of New Student Orientation (NSO).
+Frosh: While enrollment will open on September 1 for continuing students, as new students, you will not be able to enroll until you have completed an initial academic advising conversation with your Undergraduate Advising Director (UAD) and attended the required programs of New Student Orientation (NSO).
 In August, your assigned advisor will contact you by email and invite you to schedule an advising conversation.
-In September, during NSO, the enrollment hold will be released for all new students and you will be able to enroll in courses in Axess.
+In September, during NSO, the enrollment hold will be released for all frosh and you will be able to enroll in courses in Axess.
+Transfers: If you have an academic advising conversation with the Transfer Advisor this summer, your enrollment hold will be released and you will be able to enroll in courses beginning September 1.

 Student Information Update: You will also have a hold that pertains to your completion of the Student Information Update.
 You will complete this as part of the Approaching Stanford Forms process by logging in to Axess.
 If you believe you completed this step but you continue to see the hold on your account, revisit the Student Information Update to confirm it was properly saved.
 This update will be required annually.